 The addiction cycle has to be broken for healing to begin.
 Read a detailed account of how to break the cycle here.

-Recovery from anger addiction often requires some kind of anger management program or anger counseling.
 This type of problem is like a strong weed growing in the garden of your emotions, and it has to be pulled up by its roots--so that it doesn't just keep coming back.
 What that means is that we have to get to the story behind your anger, and find out all of the reasons it is there.
 That's what you'll be able to do with the audio program, Anger: Deal With It Before It Deals With You.

 Learn more, by reading what Wikipedia has to say about the term rageaholic.

-I hope that clears that up for you.
-The main thing to consider here is...Get some help!
-Because you are your own best anger management resource, and you can accomplish what you set your good heart and mind to.
+I hope this clears some things up for you.
+The main thing to consider here is that you are your own best anger management resource, and you can accomplish what you set your good heart and mind to.